Food Nachos

 Preparation:

-Roast the sesame seeds in a kadhai till they flip, barely golden-brown.
-Transfer in a bowl and keep it aside.
+Roast the sesame seeds in a kadhai till they flip, barely golden brown.
+Transfer it to a bowl and keep it aside.

 Melt the jaggery and add a few glasses of water to make a syrup.
 It shouldn’t be too watery or too thick.
 Now upload the grated coconut.
 Cook for some time till the water gets evaporated, then upload the roasted sesame seeds and mix well.
 Now make small laddoos from the mixture.
 Make sure the aggregate doesn’t cool down because it will make it hard to make laddoos.